March 31, 2025

 Start by choosing what you want to design (a YouTube thumbnail in this case), then prompt Magic Design with a few contextual keywords.
 Canva's AI tools can help you generate initial concepts as well as make more specific edits, like applying your branding to the design in one click.

-The tools of the trade are changing for marketers
+AI is changing the tools of trade for marketers

-With the productivity gains promised by AI beginning to manifest, the bar for efficiency is only going to get higher.
+With the productivity gains promised by AI for marketers beginning to manifest, the bar for efficiency is only going to get higher.
+Real-world examples show marketing teams reducing content production time by 40-60% when properly implementing these tools.

-From content marketing to product marketing, the tools of the trade have changed almost overnight, and our metaphorical hatchets have been replaced with metaphorical chainsaws.
+From content marketing to product marketing, the AI tools for marketers have changed almost overnight, and our metaphorical hatchets have been replaced with metaphorical chainsaws.
 And so the choice to make is: Do we just swing faster or rethink the way we do this job?
+The most successful marketers in 2025 will be those who reimagine their entire workflow with AI at the center.

 Featured articles: